Atom-Learning/components/documentation/content/components.navigation.pagination.md

 tabs:
   - title: Code
     content: >-

-      The `Pagination` component comes with 3 components that combine to make the `Pagination`.
-The parent Pagination contains `Pagination.PreviousButton`, `Pagination.Pages`, `Pagination.NextButton` components.

       NOTE: Currently, only the `md` variant has been implemented.

-      The `Pagination` component also in a `colorScheme` object to customise the colours of the component.
+      The `Pagination` component takes in a `colorScheme` object to customise the colours of the component.
 ColorScheme is experimental and has been implemented only locally but you can read more about how it currently works and available options [on the repository's github](https://github.com/Atom-Learning/components/tree/main/lib/src/experiments/color-scheme#readme).

       # Anatomy

-      The root `Pagination` component allows the user to pass in a `pagesCount` prop, it can be a number that tells the component how many pagination items to render.
+      The root `Pagination` component allows the user to pass in a `pagesCount` prop, it is a number that tells the component how many pagination items to render.
+It also takes in a `labels` prop which is an object which has this shape  `{ popoverTiggerLabel: string, nextPageButtonLabel: string, previousPageButtonLabel: string }`, this prop is responsible for adding labels to the next/previous buttons and the popover trigger, if this prop is not added the default labels are  "Next page" for the next page button, "Previous page" for the previous page button and "Open pagination popover" for the popover trigger.

       It also takes in a `visibleElementsCount` prop it can take a value 6 or 8, which dictates how many elements in the pagination we wish to render including the navigation buttons, by default, it is set to 6.
 This component can also takes in an `onSelectedPageChange` prop which is a function that can allow the parent component to have access to the selected page set on the `pagination` component.
+There is also an `onItemHover` prop which is a function that take a page number as argument and is triggered when a pagination item has been hovered over.

       It can also take in a `selectedPage` prop which allows the parent component to pass in a numerical value indicating which page the parent component is currently showing, if the `selectedPage` prop is not passed in, the `Pagination` component as an internal state to keep track of the current page, by default this state is set to the first page.

       The `Pagination` component also takes in a `disabledPages` props which is an array of numbers, which indicate which pagination items should be disabled, and it also takes in a `indicatedPages` prop which is also an array of numbers to indicate which pagination item should be display a dot under the page number, which represents the page as completed.

-      `Pagination.PreviousButton` represents the backwards navigation element.
-It has a default label of `Previous page` but it can also receive a `label` prop to override the default one.
-This is important for providing translated strings to the component.
-It can receive an onClick prop to override its default behaviour in case some logic or validation needs to be applied before going to the next page.
-It is automatically disabled while the user is viewing the first page.

-      `Pagination.NextButton` represents the forwards navigation element.
-It has a default label of `Next page` but it can also receive a `label` prop to override the default one.
-This is important for providing translated strings to the component.
-It can receive an onClick prop to override its default behaviour in case some logic or validation needs to be applied before going to the next page.
-It is automatically disabled while the user is viewing the last page.

-      `Pagination.Pages` holds the list of pages and the action icon to trigger the popover, where we render all the page numbers, it can receive an onClick prop to override its default behaviour in case some logic or validation needs to be applied when a page button is clicked.

       # Examples

       <CodeBlock live={true} preview={true} code={`